Pranav-JJ/SentinelOS/README.md

 ## Introduction

 Welcome to SentinelOS, your one-stop solution for hardening your Ubuntu system's security.
-SentinelOS is a project developed for the Smart India Hackathon, aimed at enhancing the security of Ubuntu-based operating systems.
+SentinelOS is a project developed for the Smart India Hackathon, aimed at enhancing the security also known as OS Hardening of Ubuntu-based operating systems.
 With SentinelOS, you can bolster the security of your system, protecting it from various cyber threats and vulnerabilities.

 In today's digital age, security is of paramount importance, and Ubuntu is no exception.
 SentinelOS provides a suite of tools and configurations to ensure that your Ubuntu system is as secure as possible.
 Whether you're a seasoned Linux user or just starting with Ubuntu, SentinelOS makes it easy to enhance your system's security posture.